 How to book the Milford Sound Underwater Observatory

-Choose to experience it all with our Milford Sound Cruise & Kayak package or add on to any of the cruises below, when you book.
+- Choose to experience it all with our Milford Sound Cruise & Kayak package.

 See full cruise timetable here